Our Story

 In January 2001, four pastor friends (Dale Vallejo-Sanderson, Randy Furushima, Mary Ellen Azada, & Gerald Chinen) began meeting in Dale and Beverly Vallejo-Sanderson’s home on Sunday to prayerfully study and reflect on what it meant to be God’s people in community.
 Each of them was hungering for genuine, real relationships with God and with each other, hoping to cultivate a space that invited all of who they were to come into the light of God’s grace.
 They were more interested in cultivating this than they were in reaching a specific group of people.
 Others began showing up to their informal Sunday gatherings, including those who had been wounded or frustrated by other churches.
 By September 2001 they were ready for their first official worship gathering— and grew so quickly that they were soon able to lease out space on Iwaena street in Halawa.

 Our community isn’t perfect.
 Although we value healthy relationships, we haven’t always had them— we’ve had internal disagreements, hurt people and been hurt along the way.
-After experience a painful church rupture in 2010, a desire to become emotionally healthy disciples of Jesus put the wind back in our sails.
-In the last 10 years, most of our community has been through Pete Scazzero’s discipleship training in emotionally healthy spirituality as we seek to let the light of God’s healing and empowering into every aspect of our lives.
-Each of us is formed by many things— our family history, social factors,
+After experiencing a painful church rupture in 2010, a desire to become emotionally healthy disciples of Jesus put the wind back in our sails.
+In the last 10 years, much of our community has been through Pete Scazzero’s discipleship training in emotionally healthy spirituality as we seek to let the light of God’s healing and empowering into every aspect of our lives as well as our life together— how we care for and about our neighbor.

 Whether you come and visit Wellspring once or twice, or become part of our family of friends who are pursuing the way of Jesus and the mission of God together, we pray that you grow in God’s grace, truth, and kindness as people who are growing whole.